What do I do if I have a personal illness or injury that prevents me from coming to work?

 Once I am approved, how will I receive my EST benefit payments?

 Benefit payment from the Hartford will be included in a regular biweekly or monthly paycheck(s).
 EST will be listed as another earnings code on a paycheck.
 EST will continue to be paid through the University Payroll System until the staff member is no longer disabled, or up to 26 weeks.

 What if I am out intermittently for the same disability?
 Will I need to fulfill the elimination period each time I am out?

 What appeal option do I have if my doctor’s treatment plan conflicts with The Hartford’s recommendation for my return?

-This rarely occurs, but staff may appeal The Hartford’s decision, and that appeal is heard by a group of health practitioners at The Hartford.
+This rarely occurs, but staff may appeal The Hartford’s decision, and that appeal is handled by an appeal unit at The Hartford.
 If The Hartford, after two appeals, holds to their original decision, then a staff member may appeal the decision to the Office of Human Resources at Northwestern.

 How do I continue my health and dental benefits while I’m on EST?